ztjenny/Lazor-Group-Project/README.md

     P 2 9
     P 9 6

+## Note
-To add your own custom `.bff` file, place it in the project directory and add it to the file selection in the `choose_bff_file` function within the code.<br />
+  - To add your own custom `.bff` file, place it in the project directory and add it to the file selection in the `choose_bff_file` function within the code.<br />
-Note that for the xy coordinates, it should be given as if in extended map where the coordinated are multiplied by two.
+  - Note that for the xy coordinates, it should be given as if in extended map where the coordinated are multiplied by two.
 For example, in the above example, the first P coordintate should be translated to 3, 1.5.<br />
-In the reduced coordinates, each integer is represented as the center of the block/row/column, and each odd muliple of 0.5 (n.5) is represented as edges.
+  - In the reduced coordinates, each integer is represented as the center of the block/row/column, and each odd muliple of 0.5 (n.5) is represented as edges.
+  - The .bff files include two testing .bff files which are invalid maps, named "invalid_grir.bff" and "no_blocks.bff".
+The rest are the maps used for this program.

 ## Output
 The program will generate a `.txt` file with the solution, displaying the solved grid using the symbols above.